2moe/tmoe/src/en/add-repo.md

 This is equivalent to upgrading from a lower version to a higher version.

-For example, if you want to replace debian with a kali source, you should use the lower debian buster to add the higher kali rolling source, not the higher debian sid.
+For example, if you want to replace debian with a kali source, you should use the lower debian stable to add the higher kali rolling source, not the higher debian sid.

 > The highs and lows are relative.